JesseTG/awesome-qt/README.md

 ## Third-Party Tools

 - [CMake](http://doc.qt.io/qt-5/cmake-manual.html) - A general C++ build tool that happens to have great Qt support.
+- [GammaRay](https://www.kdab.com/development-resources/qt-tools/gammaray/) - A very powerful debugger and general inspection tool for Qt-built software.
+Lets you inspect and manipulate the `QObject` hierarchy, view object properties, edit widgets at runtime, and far, *far* more.
+A two-sentence blurb can't do it justice, seriously check it out.

 ## Bindings in Other Languages